FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 - Creation of the User request object with `const request`.
 Details on this can be found in the [TypeScript client library interface](https://github.com/FusionAuth/fusionauth-typescript-client/blob/master/src/FusionAuthClient.ts).
 - Making the request with the client library and checking the response with `await fusion.register(userId, request);`.

-Change the <span>applicationId</span>{:.filed} value at the top to match the application Id of your Application in FusionAuth and run the code with the following command.
+Change the <span>applicationId</span>{:.filed} value at the top to match the application Id of your Application in FusionAuth, "e9fdb985-9173-4e01-9d73-ac2d60d1dc8e", and run the code with the following command.

 ```bash
 node test.js